 Once DNS settings have propagated, files in the public_html folder will automatically be displayed to the world.
 By default, the file for the home page should be named index.html or index.php.
 A MySQL database is created for each site by default and can be managed at Virtualmin > Edit Databases.
 You can also install the useful database management tool phpMyAdmin on one of your sites from Virtualmin > Install Scripts.

 By default, all mail will be stored on your VPS.
-It's generally better to forward all mail to free Gmail accounts, to take advantage of the better spam filtering, archive and search and easy phone synchronisation there.
-You can set up mail forwarding under Virtualmin > Edit User > Mail forwarding settings for each user.
+I generally prefer to forward all mail to free Gmail accounts, to take advantage of the better spam filtering, archive and search and easy phone synchronisation there.
+You can set up mail forwarding under Virtualmin > Edit User > Login to Usermin > Filter and Forward Mail settings for each user.
 If you do this, you will need to scan all forwarded messages for spam and viruses first by enabling ClamAV and Spamassassin in Virtualmin > Email Settings > Spam and Virus Scanning, otherwise your IP address may be blocked by Gmail.
-You should also enable the Postfix Postscreen module to reduce the CPU load and log entries caused by spam.
+You should also enable the Postfix Postscreen daemon to reduce the amount of forwarded spam.

 Alternatively, users can configure their Gmail accounts to use POP3 to retrieve mail that is temporarily stored on your VPS.
 This is sometimes more reliable than forwarding, but the disadvantage is the polling interval can cause incoming mail to be delayed by up to an hour, which is sometimes very annoying.
 Using POP3 to retrieve mail to a personal PC is even worse - you can easily lose your entire mail archive (because pst files are hard to back up) and you can't access it from a phone.